 Following guidelines for managing disability related absences and making reasonable adjustments will help you to manage everyone.
-To help you decide what is reasonable use the template which can be downloaded from the EFD website at www.efd.org.uk
+To help you decide what is reasonable use the reasonable adjustments from which can be downloaded from the member resources section at www.disabilitystandard.org.uk.

-Managing short term absences
+Managing short-term absences